lanl-aea/waves/docs/theory.rst

 that is most important, where the ability to recognize which software fits in which practice that will make a practicing engineer agile to changing project needs, computing resources, numeric solvers, programming languages, and even available funding.

+**********************************
+Computational Engineering Concepts
+**********************************

+The core concepts of computational engineering as listed below in the rough order of project maturity.
+That is, those things listed near the beginning of the list should be implemented early in the life-cycle of all projects, regardless of expected project growth, re-use, or impact.
+Particularly, version control should be implemented at the very beginning of a computational project, even with the earliest project brainstorming session.
+As the foundational practice of computational engineering, version control fills the role of a laboratory notebook and the strict practice of detailed and regular entries are equally important.

+* version control
+* documentation

+  * user manual
+  * theory manual
+  * API
+  * CLI
+  * developer manual
+  * release philosophy
+  * strategic plan/feature schedule
+  * analysis reports

+* build system
+* compute environment
+* unit/integration/regression tests and test frameworks
+* continuous integration automation

+Those practices at the end of the list are more costly to implement and therefore more valuable for mature or long-lived projects.
+However, an engineer familiar with the computational tools implementing these practices will find that even small, short-term projects benefit from implementing all of these concepts.
+In production engineering environments, it is beneficial to implement the full range of computational engineering concepts in a "stub" repository that may be re-used at the beginning of every project.